 Ensure they have the proper training to help them become a great leader and manager.
 They may know some ways to motivate others, but maybe they need a class on more ideas.
 They also need legal classes to ensure they follow proper employment laws as a manager.
-Your potential manager also needs to know how to hire, discipline, and terminate and they should be trained on micromanagement.
+Your potential manager also needs to know how to hire, conduct employee discipline, and terminate and they should be trained on micromanagement.
 Training is very important to develop them into their full potential.

 · Offer Support